-When working with architectural drawings, you should not worry about dimensions that do not round off to the nearest foot or inch like 5'-1".
+When working with architectural drawings, you should not worry about dimensions that do not round off to the nearest foot or inch, like 5'-1".
 Neither should you be anxious with the hallway being precisely 4' wide to maximize a standard building material.
-Floors are built from on edge of the floor joist to the other end and finish room will vary in fractions from one construction site to another for the same design.
+Floors are built from one edge of the floor joist to the other end and finished rooms will vary in fractions from one construction site to another, even for the same design.